-- 5. STAY ALERT for holes and other hidden hazards.
-Tall grass can hide obstacles.
-Keep away from ditches, washouts, culverts, fences and protruding objects. - 6.
-KEEP A SAFE DISTANCE (at least 3 feet) away from edge of ditches and other drop offs.
+- 6. KEEP A SAFE DISTANCE (at least 3 feet) away from edge of ditches and other drop offs.
 The machine could turn over if an edge caves in. - 7.
-Always begin forward motion slowly and with caution. - 8.
-Use weights or a weighted load carrier in accordance with instructions supplied with a grass catcher.
+Always begin forward motion slowly and with caution. - Use weights or a weighted load carrier in accordance with instructions supplied with a grass catcher.
 DO NOT operate machine on slopes exceeding 10 degrees (18% grade) when equipped with grass catcher. - 9.
 DO NOT put your foot on the ground to try to stabilize the machine. - 10.
 DO NOT operate machine on wet grass.
 Reduced traction could cause sliding. - 11.
-DO NOT operate machine under any condition where traction, steering or stability is doubtful.
+Chose a low enough speed setting so that you will not have to stop or shift on a slope.
+Tires may lose traction on slopes even though the brakes are functioning properly. - 12.
+DO NOT operate machine under any condition where traction, steering or stability is doubtful. - 13.
+Always keep the machine in gear when going down slopes.
+DO NOT shift to neutral (or actuate hydro roll release) and coast downhill.